-- → Ensure cold food is kept cold (i.e., 4°C /40°F or colder) throughout the entire serving period by nesting dishes or bottles/milk containers in bowls containing ice. - → Ensure hot food is kept hot (60°C/140°F or warmer) throughout the entire serving period by using chafing dishes, slow cookers, or warming trays. - \rightarrow Make sure all foodservice areas are cleaned. - \rightarrow Encourage participants to wash their hands before eating. - $\rightarrow\,$ Ensure utensils, such as tongs and serving spoons, are provided to prevent direct hand contact with food. - → Don't leave perishable food, such as cheese plates, prepared sandwiches or cut fruit and vegetables, at room temperature for more than two hours.
-After two hours at room temperature, throw all perishable food away. - \rightarrow Visit the Safe Food Counts health inspection reporting site at www.safefoodcounts.ca before choosing a caterer to review their inspection status and food safety star rating.
+- Ensure cold food is kept cold (i.e., 4°C /40°F or colder) throughout the entire serving period by nesting dishes or bottles/milk containers in bowls containing ice - Ensure hot food is kept hot (60°C/140°F or warmer) throughout the entire serving period by using chafing dishes, slow cookers, or warming trays. - Make sure all foodservice areas are cleaned. - Encourage participants to wash their hands before eating. - Ensure utensils, such as tongs and serving spoons, are provided to prevent direct hand contact with food. - Don't leave perishable food, such as cheese plates, prepared sandwiches or cut fruit and - vegetables, at room temperature for more than two hours.
+After two hours at room temperature, throw all perishable food away. - Click here to visit the Safe Food Counts health inspection reporting site before choosing a caterer to review their inspection status and food safety star rating.